-Ensure that the chair you use is sturdy and stable or use a more sturdy support such as the kitchen worktop or breakfast table if your instructor/therapist recommends this.
+Ensure that the chair you use is sturdy and stable or use a more sturdy support such as the kitchen work top or breakfast table if your instructor/therapist recommends this.
 Wear comfortable clothes and supportive footwear.

-Prepare a space and have your ankle weight and a glass of water (for afterwards) ready before you start.
+Prepare a space, have your ankle weights ready and have a glass of water (for afterwards) ready before you start.